LilVirk/CSCI-115-Final-Project/README.txt

 PriorityQueue.h -> Queue with a min heap base, smallest value is highest priority.
 Used for shortest path alogorithm Vector.h -> From scratch vector class
 Source.cpp -> User control and initilization

+This software is under GNU GENERAL PUBLIC LICENSE, so feel free to work with it